rjridle/OpenRadHardSCL/README.md

 This is the current status of this project.
 Following are the things I'm hoping to add here soon:

-* Complete the Rad-Hard standard cells.
-* Complete the schematics for standard cells.
+* Add more drive strengths for each cell.
+* Improve PnR results.
+Current cell placement is not very good, likely due to improper lef generation of the library.
-* Flesh out the Makefile so that it will extract the layouts, schematics, run LVS, generate LEF and Liberty files, and get setup to run the PnR flow.
+* Flesh out the Makefile so that it will generate the Liberty file, and get setup to run synthesis and PnR flow.
-* Get PnR flow setup
-* Make a nice verilog design for PnR testing
-* A bunch more stuff
+* Incorporate OpenROAD-Flow-Scripts to replace Synopsys Design Compiler and Calibre Innovus for synthesis and PnR.